rswhiting/rswhiting.github.io/_posts/2021-02-01-becoming-a-dev.md

 Several people in my life have pulled me aside and asked me, "What can I do to become a developer?
 Can I do it without getting a degree?"

 I usually have a rambling unhelpful answer readily available.
 When one of my brothers asked me, I came up with some more systematic answers, but it didn't seem like enough.
-Then a good friend of mine from college reached out, and I could bring myself to fire off a bunch of useful thing to self-learn without some context and structure to it--because I believe he'll actually do it.
+Then a good friend of mine from college reached out, and I couldn't bring myself to fire off a bunch of useful thing to self-learn without some context and structure to it--because I believe he'll actually do it.

 Most people _could_ become software developers if they wanted to.